sillevl/labict-citygame/minimum-requirements.md

 * Efficient and streamlined communication between team members, peer-to-peer, bottom-up and top-down
 * Peer assessment

+## Git

+All code and progress should be managed using Git. [github.com](https://github.com) can be used to create repositories and organize collaboration.

+Note: Even failed experiments or code not used in the end result must be stored in git repositories.

 ## Redmine

 URL: [http://project.labict.be/](http://project.labict.be/ "Redmine - Project Management System")